open-cogsci/osdoc/content/pages/manual/forms/custom.md

 There are two ways to create custom forms.
 You can:

-- Use the FORM_BASE plugin, and specify your form using OpenSesame script.
+- Use the FORM_BASE item, and specify your form using OpenSesame script.
-- Use the `libopensesame.widgets` package and create your form using Python code.
+- Using Python in an INLINE_SCRIPT item.
 The Python way is slightly more flexible, but for most purposes both ways can be used.

 ### Creating forms using OpenSesame script